Lightnet/libretro_lua_c/README.md

 -

 # Information:
-  Sample test Libretro Core for lua 5.4 script to use opengl and inputs.
+  Sample test Libretro Core for lua 5.4 script to use framebuffer RGB565 render and inputs.

   Note this using library as libretro core for RetroArch Lancher.
 Like libretro_lua_c.dll or libretro_lua_c.so.
 It can be place in core folder to run it.

   By creating lua script to build libretro core api is idea.
 To able to debug faster.
 But there should be limited.

+  It use image data render the viewport.
+In simple worlds it canvas drawing, picture, screen shots.
+Pixel will change of the limit color.

 # Example:
   The script has the simple draw text.
 As well input control for square move around to test.